 I'm a director of software engineering in Google's search group, leading a team of over 65 engineers in Google's Haifa, Tel Aviv, and NYC offices.

 During my career in Google, I've worked in the AdWords and (at 20% time) AdSense product groups.
 Since late 2009, I am working in Search, helping shape the future of the Google search results page.

 ||HaAyal HaKore and other web sites:

-I have developed, and constantly maintain, the web-site for an Israeli online culture and current-affairs magazine.
+I have developed (and occasionally maintain) the web-site for an Israeli online culture and current-affairs magazine.
 The magazine is called "HaAyal HaKore" and it can be found at